-A basic understanding of structure fishing is critical to saltwater fishing success.
-In estuaries, fish congregate around oyster bars, sand bars, grass beds, rips, channel edges, rock piles, jetties, bridges, wrecks, and artificial reefs, and other structure.
+A basic understanding of structure fishing is critical to fishing success in both freshwater and saltwater.
+Fish congregate around oyster bars, sand bars, grass beds, timber, rips, channel edges, rock piles, jetties, bridges, wrecks, artificial reefs, and other structure.

 In the Atlantic, many of the same types of structures hold fish.
 In addition, the possibilities include sea bass pot buoys, lobster gear buoys, weed lines, and floating objects.